SAP-samples/cloud-commerce-sample-setup/datahub/README.md

 7. Move the file to the config folder.

 ### Add an SSL Certificate for Secure Communication between Data Hub and Third-Party Systems
+# Do NOT use the sample google certificate for productive use!

 1. Open the config folder.
 2. Create a folder named “trusted-certificates”.